EdHarty/Kris-Kringle/README.md

 -   The  menu is clear.
 -   The website is responsive on all devices.
 -   The products are conspicuous.
--   The total payment is clearly evident before making completing a purchase.
+-   The total payment is clearly displayed before completing a purchase.
--   The website responds quickly to any action made.
+-   The website responds quickly to user requests.

 ### User Stories